ohs-foundation/kotlin-fhir/README.md

 Choice types (e.g. `Patient.multipleBirth`) are expanded into per-arm keys on the same flat descriptor (`multipleBirthBoolean`, `_multipleBirthBoolean`, `multipleBirthInteger`, `_multipleBirthInteger`, …).
-On encode, the parent serializer dispatches on the sealed subclass via a `when` over the arm types and writes the matched arm's keys directly into the parent's composite encoder.
+Upon encoding, the parent serializer dispatches on the sealed subclass via a `when` over the arm types and writes the matched arm's keys directly into the parent's composite encoder.
 On decode, each arm key is read into a local and the sealed value is synthesized via the companion `from(…)` factory during model construction.
 This sidesteps the